zaidroufshah/zaidDapp/README.md

 4. **Add HETH Token** to MetaMask:
    - Copy the HETH token address from deploy step
-   - In MetaMask: Import tokens → Custom token → Paste address
+   - In MetaMask: Token tab → Import tokens → Custom token → Paste address

 ## 📖 How to Use